danhort/docker-magento-old/README.md

 chmod +x init.sh
 ./init.sh
 ```
-This creates a Makefile in the project root and docker.env file in the ops directory.
+This creates a Makefile in the project root, a docker.env file and a custom-nginx.conf file in the ops directory.
 Update the docker.env variables COMPOSE_PROJECT_NAME, MAGENTO_ROOT, PHP_VERSION, MAGENTO_VERSION.
+Update the custom-nginx.conf file with whatever php entrypoint you need. (e.g. blog/)
 Create the source folder (MAGENTO_ROOT) in the project root where your code will live.

 ## Install docker-magento tool (optional)